-Ode to the Road: Driving the Big Island's Red Cinder Roadby: Derek Paiva
+Ode to Red Cinder Road: Driving the Big Island's hidden coastal highwayby: Derek Paiva

 As a child, I loved the road's terrain-clinging twists, turns, steep climbs and sudden drops.
 I associated its red color with its coolness factor.
 None of the island's dark-paved roads were as adventure-filled.

 T-intersection and shelf of hardened lava where Kaimu Black Sand Beach once stood.